elhomosiguiente/api-ai-unity/README.md

 ## Getting started

 For using this Unity SDK you must have Unity installed on your computer.
-See [oficial website](http://unity3d.com) for details.
+See [official website](http://unity3d.com) for details.

 ### Installation